 2 minute read

 Fast forward to 2020 and the onset of COVID-19 has threatened not just the physical mobility of not just the elderly and disabled, but everyone in society.
-You can no longer enjoy beach volleyball, do marathons, or do the tango with our friends at the moment.
+You can no longer enjoy beach volleyball, do marathons, or do the tango with your friends at the moment.
 Yet, there are things you can do to ensure you stay mobile while being stuck at home.

 Get Started With What You Have Now

 Over the past few months, we’ve seen an explosion of fitness apps and gears, particularly at-home workout tools such as yoga apps and virtual health coaches as well as dumbbells and resistance bands.
-With these tools, you can get your heart rate up in your own living room without venturing out for exercise.
+With these tools, you can get your heart rate up in your living room without venturing out for exercise.
 Or, use your old fitness gears if you have one.
 You can even transform water reservoirs or milk cartons into fitness gear and use them as a dumbbell.
-Start with what you already have now.
+Start with what you have now.

 Integrate Exercise Into Your Life

-Of course, there are many of us who don’t have the time or space to indulge in exercise classes, but there are still simple ways to keep mobile.
+Of course, many of us don’t have the time or space to indulge in exercise classes, but there are still simple ways to keep mobile.
 The World Health Organisation’s recommended 150 minutes of moderate-intensity aerobic physical activity can be integrated into simple daily activities, like climbing the stairs, walking the dog, or dancing whilst you do the washing up.
 Sometimes, we find it challenging to make time for exercise, meditation, and yoga.
 Incorporate these micro-exercises in your routine and increase your daily movement.

 Pick Your Best Playlist For Workout